 - Plagiarism detection software transfers the responsibility for identifying plagiarism from a human reader to a non-human process.
 This runs counter to the Writing Flag’s concern for “careful reading and analysis of the writing of others” as part of the learning process.

 - Plagiarism detection software raises potential legal and ethical concerns, such as the use of student writing to construct databases that earn a profit for software companies, the lack of appeals processes, and potential violations of student privacy and FERPA protections.

-- Plagiarism detection software does not, by itself, provide sufficient evidence to prove academic dishonesty; it should not serve as the sole grounds for cases filed with Student Judicial Services.
+- Plagiarism detection software does not, by itself, provide sufficient evidence to prove academic dishonesty; it should not serve as the sole grounds for cases filed with Student Conduct and Academic Dishonesty.

 - Instructors who choose to use plagiarism detection software should include a syllabus statement about the software and its use, establish appeals processes, and plan for potential technological failures.